 The most significant judgments made by the Manager in preparing these financial statements is in determining the fair value of financial instruments not traded in an active market, if any, under IFRS 13 - Fair Value Measurement (IFRS 13).

 Notes to Financial Statements (In thousands of dollars, except for unit amounts)

 3. Significant accounting policies:

 The accounting policies set out below have been applied consistently to all periods presented in these financial statements.

-- (a) Financial instruments: - (i) Recognition and measurement:
+(a) Financial instruments: